BlueWhaleYT/ChatGPT-Android/README.md

 ## Supported models

 - `text-davinci-003`: not recommended for long context.
-- `gpt-3.5-turbo`: used by ChatGPT, recommended for long context and has adjustments on tokens streaming.
+- `gpt-3.5-turbo`: used by ChatGPT, recommended for long context and has adjustments on tokens streaming (but the context is not unlimited)

 ## Get Started